 As my undergraduate thesis advisor and mentor, I believe that a reference from you would provide a potential employer with information to recommend me as a school counselor.

 If you need any additional information, please contact me via email or phone.

 Thank you very much for your consideration and support.

 Remember to Say Thank You

-Update Your Job Search Progress
+Provide Updates on Your Job Search Progress

-Keep your faculty members up to date with your job search as it progresses.
-Make sure to let them know if you an employer seems to be ready to conduct a reference check.
+Keep your faculty members up to date on your job search as it progresses.
+Make sure to let them know if an employer seems to be ready to conduct a reference check.
 You should also provide the professor with a job description and copy of your cover letter so they will be prepared should they receive a call.